Calgary Coin & Antique Home Chinese Reference Guide Index

 s-137

 S-137, "TA-CH'UAN SHIH-WU", a variation on the Great coin value 50 type with with the Wu-Shih reversed.
-The casting on these is slightly cruder than the nomal Great coin 50, and the rims not as well formed, so I believe these are examples of the ancient counterfeits in this series.
+These is slightly cruder than the nomal Great Coin 50, with poorly formed rims, so I believe these are examples of counterfeits made at that time.
 Average (1 specimen) 6.33 grams, 26.5 mm.

 F $75.00 VF $125.00 XF $225.00